 --until <value>: Show logs up to the specified time.
 For example, 1h (up to 1 hour ago), 30m (up to 30 minutes ago) or 2024-01-01 (up to that date).

-Canceling a job immediately stops the container over VM and deletes the container disk.
+Canceling a job immediately stops the container VM and deletes the container disk.
 The job remains in the list of jobs.
 Mounted volumes are retained.
 You can remove the mounted volumes manually.
 See the guides on deleting a filesystem and deleting a bucket.If you need to remove any record about the job from the job list, delete the job instead of canceling it.

 When the job is deleted, it disappears from the list of jobs.
 If a job is running, deleting cancels the job first.If the job uses additional volumes, they are not deleted with it.
 You can remove the mounted volumes manually.
 See the guides on deleting a filesystem and deleting a bucket.